nahog/slackbot-russia-2018-world-cup/README.md

 CRON_SCHEDULE="0 23 * * *" node index.js coperos
 ```

+## What you have to do
+- Configure the slack webhook https://api.slack.com/incoming-webhooks
+- Run the app somewhere (node index.js football-data)

+### Football-data module extra
+- Get an api token from https://api.football-data.org/client/register

 ## What it does for you

+### Football-data module
 - Post every day, the matches of the day
 - Updates for new goals on each match
 - Highlight your preferred team